HiveMedia/crate-connector/README.md

 First off, start by adding the library to your dependencies like so

-    libraryDependencies += "au.net.hivemedia" %% "crate-connector" % "1.0.0"
+    libraryDependencies += "au.net.hivemedia" %% "crate-connector" % "1.0.0-SNAPSHOT"

 Then on all classes that you would like to store in your database, just extend with `CrateObject`.
-CrateObject excepts one option parameter `primaryKey`, this defines which field in the case class should be used as a primary key.

-    case class User(id: Int, username: String, email: String, password: String) extends CrateObject("id")
+    case class User(id: Int, username: String, email: String, password: String) extends CrateObjec

 ### Creating Table from Object

-    CrateConnector.create("mydb", classOf[User])
+    CrateConnector.create("mydb", classOf[User], "id")

 ### Checking for Table Existence